alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 This is particularly true for open source software, and most useful with DevOps, which regularly requires the collaboration of many moving parts.

+Consider what continuous deployment requires:

+* code repositories,
+* a test environment + test suite,
+* possibly some load tests as well,
+* notification tools,
+* and finally a deployment mechanism.

+We mostly take all these pieces for granted, until they fail.
+A monolithic environment can provide for all of them, but you would be very lucky if all bits are ideally suited for your environment.
+Alternatively, each of these can be provided by different packages, which integrate together with some glue to provide the final platform.

+In essence, sysadmins have long known how to make lots of pieces work together, particularly in Unix environments: having well-defined universal interfaces.

+### Rise of the APIs

 ## Conclusion